marcuswhybrow/django-lineage/README.md

 Django Lineage
 ==============

-Handling which navigation element is active in a particular template can become annoying.
-Template blocks can be defined and later overriden to "activate" a class on a particular navigational element, **but thats gets ugly!**

-**Lineage makes things neater** by defining your conditions centrally, and it looks like this:
+Which navigation element is "active" in a template?
+Lineage determins a nav elements sate by inspecting the URL:

     {% load lineage %}